element-plus/element-plus-nuxt/README.md

 - Type: `boolean`
 - Default: `false`

-Whether to cache the element-plus components and directives. **Only effective in development mode**.
+Whether to cache the Element Plus components and directives. **Only effective in development mode**.

 If you enable this feature, you will get faster loading speed in development mode.